-The Mosuo people are a small ethnic group living in Yunnan and Sichuan provinces in China.
+The Mosuo people are a small ethnic group living in Yunnan and Sichuan Provinces in China.
 Mosuo are known as the "Kingdom of Women" because they are a matrilineal society.
 In their prime, women are heads of households; property is passed through the female line and women make the business decisions.
-In order to preserve social order and the family business, Mosuo women enter into what is called a "walking marriage" instead of a civil marriage as a sexual and reproductive institution; they neither share a residence nor have economic relations with their husbands.
+In order to preserve the social order and the family business, Mosuo women have a "walking marriage"7 instead of a civil marriage as a sexual and reproductive institution; they neither share a residence nor have economic relations with their husbands.

-The matrilineal Mosuo ideology is not only demonstrated in the rules of descent but also more fully in the concept that women instead of men are situated at the center of their world.
-Women are at the center of power and make decisions for everyday life activities for everyone in Mosuo.
-As the director, the leading woman in the family takes charge of money and distributes daily tasks to others.
-There is clear division of labor between women and men: women are responsible for household duties such as cooking, cleaning and childcare, and men for heavy labor such as agricultural production.
+The matrilineal Mosuo ideology is not only demonstrated in the rules of descent, but also more fully in the concept that women instead of men are situated at the centre of their world.8 Women are at the centre of power and make decisions for everyday life activities for everyone in Mosuo.
+As the director, the leading woman in the family takes charge of money and distributes daily tasks to others.9 There is clear division of labor between women and men: women are responsible for household duties such as cooking, cleaning and child care, and men for heavy labor such as agricultural production.